-The output from the SST exercise is embedded into capital modelling data, business planning and the ORSA process.
-Some have been used to set Risk Appetite (e.g. liquidity stress) and some have been used to inform margin setting (e.g. reserve stresses).
+The output from the SST exercise is embedded into capital modelling data, business planning and the ORSA process, with some used to set Risk Appetite (e.g. liquidity stress).

 The material SSTs take into consideration the most up-to-date business plan and consider the knock-on impacts over multiple years.
 Impacts on technical provisions including risk margin, SCR, the amount of qualifying debt and impacts on the loss absorbing capacity of deferred taxes are also considered.